Updated: February 7, 2022 by Jennifer Munsell

 - Screen ventilation

-Glass is great for retaining heat in your ball python’s enclosure, which means you should have no problem creating a perfect habitat.
+Glass enclosures are great at retaining heat so that you can keep your python’s body temperature at the right level.
 Additionally, the front-opening doors make feeding and getting your ball python out of the enclosure a breeze.

 Pros